adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-secures-soc-2-certification.md

   featured_image:
   featured_image_alt:
 ---
 We're pleased to announce that CloudCannon has successfully completed our SOC 2 Type 1 certification with a "clean" audit opinion from <a target="_blank" rel="noopener" href="https://sensiba.com/">Sensiba</a>.
-This certification signifies our <a target="_blank" rel="noopener" href="/security/">ongoing commitment</a> to enhancing data security and ensuring the protection of your valuable information.
+This certification signifies <a target="_blank" rel="noopener" href="/security/">our ongoing commitment to enhancing data security</a> and ensuring the protection of your valuable information.

 ### Understanding SOC 2 Type 1 Certification